 1. It is Possible for Your Dog to Freeze to Death

 Keeping dogs outside in winter can lead to frostbite and hypothermia, but more importantly, they can freeze to death.
-Depending on if your dog has access to a well-insulated shelter and just how cold it is outdoors, dogs can freeze to death in minutes.
+Depending on if your dog has access to a well-insulated shelter and just how cold it is outdoors, and whether your dress up the pup in proper dog winter clothes, most dogs can freeze to death in minutes without protection.

 PETA writes how for many dogs, freezing to death is a long and drawn out process that takes place when they have become frozen to the ground on which they are sleeping.
 Don’t be a jerk, your dog is part of your family and should be given a warm home to sleep in during ALL seasons WITH his family members (that’s you!)